Thriving in America: Megaregions, Megatrends and Small Business Growth

 Population Growth

 The United States is currently undergoing regional population shifts due to changing demographics.
-Retirees and those in search of a better quality of life continue to relocate to megaregions primarily Florida, the Arizona Sun Corridor, the Texas Triangle, and Piedmont Atlantic.
+Retirees and those in search of a better quality of life continue to relocate to megaregions, primarily Florida, the Arizona Sun Corridor, the Texas Triangle, and Piedmont Atlantic.
 According to the US Census Bureau, the top five states for experiencing net migration were Florida (622,476), Texas (475,252), North Carolina (211,867), Arizona (182,362), and South Carolina (165,948).
 Those that suffered net population lost included California(−871,127) New York(−664,921), Illinois(−282,048), Massachusetts(−110,866), and New Jersey(−107,749).

 Economic Clustering